Resident Characteristics

 Chester County has the highest rate of workforce participation in Southeastern PA.

-Chester County, has the highest labor force participation rate when compared with the region, state, or nation, which reflects the county's prosperity and job opportunities.
-The labor force participation rate has remained the highest in the region for four years.
+Chester County, has the second highest labor force participation rate (67 percent compared to Montgomery County's 68 percent) when compared with the region, state, or nation, which reflects the county's prosperity and job opportunities.
+Previously, the labor force participation rate was the highest in the region for five years from 2020-2024.

 Figure 5 — Labor Force Participation